ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.knx/README.md

 Before beginning: Every DPT of com.Objects should be set in your ETS project.
 Every device should be sorted into your facility structure.

 ## Features:
-* importing knxproj file
+* importing `knxproj` file
 * generating ETS-like object structure
 * finding and combining act-channel and state-channel (heuristic)
 * updating all states on start
-* emmiting a READ to the KNX-Bus, while writing on state-object
+* emitting a READ to the KNX-Bus, while writing on state-object
 * sorting channels to rooms

 ## Adapter configuration
 After installing this adapter, open the adapter configuration.
 Fill in:

 ### KNX Gateway IP
-<IP of your KNX/Lan GW> with ipv4 format
+<IP of your KNX/Lan GW> with IPv4 format

 ### Port
-this is normally port 3671
+This is normally port 3671.

 ### phys.
-EIB Adress
+EIB Address
-fill in free phys. address corresponding to your KNX-architecture, !!!
-BUT NOT the same like your KNX Gateway has !!!
+Fill in free phys. address corresponding to your KNX-architecture, **BUT NOT the same like your KNX Gateway has!**

 ### debug-Level
-extends the output Level of the adapter for debugging purposes
+Extends the output Level of the adapter for debugging purposes

 ### Upload knxproj
-here you can upload your ETS Export in "knxproj" format.
+here you can upload your ETS Export in `knxproj` format.

 After successful import a dialog shows the number of imported object.
 Now press "save & close" and the adapter should start.
-While starting the adapter reads all groupAdresses with read-Flag.
+While starting the adapter reads all groupAddresses with read-Flag.
 This could take a while and can produce a high load on your KNX-bus.
-But the values in your vis are updatet after start.
+But the values in your vis are updated after start.

 ### Objects
-Here is under knx.0 the group adress tree like in your ETS project.
+Here is under knx.0 the group address tree like in your ETS project.

 ### Enumerations
 If you have a building structure in your ETS with the corresponding devices, it will be shown here.
 Under "members" are the names of group addresses listed from the devices with send-Flag in this Group.

 ### Usage
-If the adapter starts successfully your datapoints will be available for everything you like to do.
+If the adapter starts successfully your data points will be available for everything you like to do.

-### Datapoint Types
+### Data point Types
 All DPT's according to "System Specifications, Interworking, Datapointtypes" from KNX Association are available.
 That means there are 2 Types of Information you can get:
 1) a Value or a String
-2) comma seperated Values or array of values (for the moment I don't what's the better way to handle)
+2) comma separated Values or array of values (for the moment I don't what's the better way to handle)

 For example a DPT5.001 is encoded as unsigned Integer with 8-Bit.
 This gives a single Value.
 The DPT3.007 (Control Dimming) is encoded as 1Bit(Boolean)+3Bit(unsigned Int).
-This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervalls.
+This results in f.e. in value like "0,5", where "0" means "decrease" and "5" means number of intervals.

 ## Wie werden die Datenpunkte generiert